 The Commission shares the objective of fighting illegal content online, while adequately safeguarding fundamental rights.
 In this sense, the Commission welcomes the aim pursued by the notified draft, which would reinforce the obligations of communication platforms to handle potential illegal content intermediated in their services.
-The Commission takes note of the efforts by the draft law aimed at introducing a certain degree of proportionality to its obligations.
+The Commission takes note of the efforts in the notified draft that aim at introducing a certain degree of proportionality to its obligations.